-Click on an opportunity to view the detailed instructions.
+Click on an opportunity to view details and application procedures.

 The Bowers Museum, the largest and one of the oldest museums in Orange County, with a collection of art and artifacts from cultures around the world will have openings for interns in the winter quarter.
 Internships are typically available in Collections, Public Programs, External Affairs, and Administration.